 The Directors visit the Investment Adviser at least annually for a comprehensive review of the portfolio, its valuation methodology and general strategy.
 The Directors deem it appropriate to review the valuations of the investment portfolio on a quarterly basis.
-The schedule of Directors and Committee meetings is shown on page 35.
+The schedule of Directors and Committee meetings is shown in the Corporate Governance section.

-Continuing Terms of Investment Adviser Agreement
+Continuing terms of Investment Adviser agreement

-In the opinion of the Directors, the continuing appointment of the Investment Adviser on the terms agreed continues to be in the interests of shareholders.
+In the opinion of the Directors, the continuing appointment of the Investment Adviser on the terms agreed continues to be in the interests of Shareholders.
 In reaching its conclusion the Board considers the Investment Adviser's performance and expertise and is confident in the Investment Adviser's ability to source excellent future investment opportunities.

-Supply of Information
+Supply of information